Vidhish-Trivedi/Portfolio-Website/README.md

 # Portfolio-Website
 A portfolio website created using HTML, CSS and JavaScript.
 link: https://vidhish-trivedi.github.io/Portfolio-Website/
-TODO: Add links and information, some backend for contact form, resume.
+TODO: Add links to featured projects and DSA stats, backend for form, add a resume.